Frequently Asked Questions

 What is a typical schedule for a junior year nursing student?

 The schedule will be full, intense, exciting and fun.
 A typical week includes lecture classes and nursing skills lab Monday through Wednesday.
-Clinical days are Thursdays and Fridays.
-See the Junior Cohort Information page for the fall 2018 semester.
+Clinical are Thursdays and Fridays.
+See the Junior Cohort Information page for the fall 2020 schedule.

 The nursing program is time-intensive and academically rigorous.
 We recommend any outside work be limited to one 8-hour shift per week.